-Fall of next wicket is just one of the many bets which can be placed in play during the course of a cricket match.
+Fall of next wicket is just one of the many bets which can be placed with any of our online bookmakers during the course of a cricket match.
 Other examples include next wicket method and bets placed on the number of runs scored in a specific over.
 The appeal of a fall of next wicket bet lies in the fact that it relies on a close study of the match as it unfolds combined with an understanding of the wider form of the players involved at a particular point.

 Much of the betting on the fall of the next wicket takes the form of spread betting.
 An example of a bet made in this way would be as follows: